ricardo-comar/organic-cache/README.md

 - Terraform Local
 - AWS CLI

+### IMPORTANT - Localstack Pro License

+Because of the recent necessity to modify the solution to communicate by websocket, the API Gateway must be created using resource [apigatewayv2](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/apigatewayv2_api), but in localstack it's only available in Pro Version.

+To be able to run localy, you can create an API Key in [](https://app.localstack.cloud/) valid for 15 days for free.

 ### Usage
 I recommend multiple terminals (like Ubuntu Terminator) to keep track of all running events